For many, lockdown hasn’t been all bad

 Let’s make sure this continues after lockdown.

 It seems as if, post-lockdown, many of us will have an NHS GP for day-to-day medical problems, and a private doctor on speed-dial for when we have an emergency and want advice on treatment without delay.
-Gone will be phoning my GPs surgery with a real emergency, only to be told “the doctor can see you in three weeks”.
+Gone will be phoning my GPs surgery with a real emergency, to be offered an appointment in three weeks.

-For those of us in work, this is a much more productive use of our time, than the 0823 phone call……
+If you are working, this is a more productive use of time, than the 0823 phone call……

-Future-planners must take into account the shift in demand.
+Future-planners must take into account shifts in demand.
 Populations have acquired new digital habits and will expect the NHS to respond.
 We’ve got used to having time to put our case, and I for one don’t want to go back to the old days of rushed ‘ten minute’ appointments.

-Hopefully provision will be made for Granny-who-doesn’t-own- a-Smartphone.
-Hancock and his underlings must address this – it shouldn’t be too difficult.
+Hancock must address this making provision for Granny-who-doesn’t-own- a-Smartphone – it shouldn’t be too difficult.